jbian92/Budget-Culture/readme.md

 ![browsing page](browse.png)

 ## July 9, 2021 Update
 It has been a lot of fun creating this website together and learning about the world of web development.
-However, the FinTech Focus program has ended and there are now other new projects that we want to focus on.
+However, there are now other new projects that we want to focus on.
 Thus, this repository will be archived from now on.